PetSafe Easy Walk Harness

 Bloat:

-Bloat-prone breeds require attention to meal timing and post-meal activity.
-Factor this into your daily routine when choosing products that involve food or activity.
+Bloat-prone breeds need careful attention to meal timing and post-meal activity.
+Factor this into your daily routine.

 Ear Infections:

 Ear health requires regular maintenance.
-Keep grooming products that include ear cleaning solutions on hand, and check ears weekly for signs of infection.
+Keep ear cleaning supplies on hand and check weekly for signs of infection.

 What to Look For: A Bloodhound Buyer's Checklist